 The small handful of negative reviews I've read seem to take issue with Jonathan's flamboyancy, but a lot of these critics are self-proclaimed gay men who have a problem with "negative gay stereotypes."
 I'm here to tell you there is nothing innately negative about flamboyancy other than the fact that our society deemed all things associated with femininity as inferior.
 In other words, those reviewers are projecting their own self-hate and internalized homophobia onto this show, and their reviews reflects their own baggage, NOT the quality of the show.
 So what if Jonathan is a bit extra?
 If you can't learn to find him endearing, admire his unapologetic courage, or appreciate how he really rounds out the spectrum of masculinity displayed on the cast, you won't see how much of an essential part he is to the show's theme of acceptance in the diversity of people.

-That aside, the design transformations are aesthetically on point, incredibly tasteful and custom-tailored to the individual subjects.
+That aside, the design transformations are aesthetically on point, incredibly tasteful and thoughtfully custom-tailored to the hero subjects.
 And, the best part is, the show has a lot of heart.
-It is uplifting and motivating--it promotes self-care, self-respect, self-confidence and self-worth, but also love and acceptance in a toxic culture.
-It's a feel-good without the escapism, which makes for a truly cathartic series
+It is uplifting and motivating--it transcends outer beauty as it promotes self-care, self-respect, self-confidence and self-worth, but also love and acceptance in a toxic culture.
+It's a feel-good without the escapism which makes for a cathartic viewing experience.

 Was this review helpful to you?